Same-sex marriage in Switzerland: Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its clergy to officiate at such marriages.
 In October 2014, a Catholic priest blessed a same-sex union in Bürglen.
 The priest subsequently gave a public apology.
 In June 2019, the Swiss Union of Catholic Women voted to support the introduction of civil same-sex marriage.
-In September 2019, Bishop of Basel Felix Gmür announced that the diocese would conduct blessings for same-sex unions "as long as the rites differ from marriage ceremonies".
+In September 2019, the Bishop of Basel, Felix Gmür, announced that the diocese would conduct blessings for same-sex unions "as long as the rites differ from marriage ceremonies".
 In May 2021, the Catholic News Agency reported that Catholic churches in Zurich had joined churches in many German cities in blessing same-sex couples, in ceremonies known as "blessing services for lovers".
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Swiss Bishops' Conference released a statement on 19 December that "[t]he declaration Fiducia supplicans testifies that the Church offers a place to all human beings.
 The bishops are aware that such a Church presupposes acceptance and mutual respect."